jariffo/Rstudio_Certification_Teaching/README.md

 ## 1. Learner persona

 ### General background:
-- Sayén is 20 years old
+- Sayén is 20 years old.
-- She studies astronomy
+- She studies astronomy.

 ### Relevant experience:
+- The last semester she partcipates in an intermediate workshop for tidyverse and she follows this courses:
+  - Introduction to the tidyverse (10 hours).
-- She already know import data
+  - Import data in R (5 hours).
-- She takes an intermediate course of ggplot2 of 25 hours.
+  - Intermediate ggplot2 (25 hours).

+- In this semester, she participates in the Tidyverse Fundamental Track and the course where she enroll are
+  - Intermediate tidyverse (30 hours).
+She is now in the middle of the course and the chapter on Working with data, in the last lesson she learns

 ### Perceived needs:
+- In her program is important make applied projects in astronomy.

 ### Special considerations:
+- Very shy and she does not believe so much in her capacities.

 ## 2. Concept map